 - Basic volunteers: Members who are more mature are selected to be area leaders who take on the responsibilities of caring for other members, developing site content, and encouraging member participation in site activities.
 They also engage in cultural and religious discussions with the members.
 Presently, there are about 250 student members who have been designated as basic volunteers.

-- Core Counselors: Aside from training a group of mature and net savvy Christians called the “Guardian Angel Team” who reach out to non-Christian student members through friendship and sow the seeds of the gospel, Walei has also trained a group of about forty core counselors whose mission is to spread the gospel on the Web.
-We hope that the number of core counselors will reach a hundred by year’s end.
+- Core Counsellors: Aside from training a group of mature and net savvy Christians called the “Guardian Angel Team” who reach out to non-Christian student members through friendship and sow the seeds of the gospel, Walei has also trained a group of about forty core counsellors whose mission is to spread the gospel on the Web.
+We hope that the number of core counsellors will reach a hundred by year’s end.

-- Secret Counselor: A “Secret Counselor Mailbox” has been set up and six Christian ministers and teachers respond daily to the messages that are sent in.
-The mail sent in usually deal with problems about religious beliefs, romantic relationships, friendships, family, academics, as well as questions about homosexuality.
+- Secret Counsellor: A “Secret Counsellor Mailbox” has been set up and six Christian ministers and teachers respond daily to the messages that are sent in.
+The mail sent in usually deals with problems about religious beliefs, romantic relationships, friendships, family, academics, as well as questions about homosexuality.

-CREATE BRIDGES BETWEEN CHURCHES AND VARIOUS ORGANIZATIONS TO PROMOTE MUTUAL COOPERATION
+CREATE BRIDGES BETWEEN CHURCHES AND VARIOUS ORGANISATIONS TO PROMOTE MUTUAL COOPERATION

-- Seminaries: Walei is often invited to seminary classes on youth counseling to give two-hour training sessions on counseling in the electronic age.
+- Seminaries: Walei is often invited to seminary classes on youth counselling to give two-hour training sessions on counselling in the electronic age.